 The beach is vast, sandy and soft and offers a gorgeous view over the Macgillycuddy’s Reeks, Ireland’s highest mountain system.

-The beach caters for tourism well with hotels and accommodation nearby, beach cafe/restaurant and a surf school, all easily accessible from the main beach car park.
+The beach caters to tourism well with hotels and accommodation nearby, beach cafe/restaurant and a surf school, all easily accessible from the main beach car park.

 You can find accommodation near Inch Beach here